ThalesGroup/cva6-softcore-contest/README.md

 All guidelines to install **vitis 2020.1** and **Zybo Z7-20** board files are explained to the following link: https://reference.digilentinc.com/reference/programmable-logic/guides/installation

+**be careful about your linux distribution and the supported version of Vitis 2020.1 environment**

 If you have not yet done so, start provisioning the following: